Conservation Commissioner for Area II

-The Oklahoma Conservation Commission received notice that on March 2, 2012, Gov. Mary Fallin reappointed Mike Rooker to serve a second five-year term representing central Oklahoma on the Oklahoma Conservation Commission.
-Gov. Brad Henry first appointed Rooker to the post in May 2007and the state Senate confirmed the appointment the same month, with his term beginning in July of that year.
-Current Senate confirmation is pending.
+The Oklahoma Conservation Commission received notice that on May 10, 2017, Governor Mary Fallin appointed Phil Campbell to serve a five-year term representing central Oklahoma on the Oklahoma Conservation Commission.
+Campbell was appointed to the Oklahoma County Conservation District Board in September of 2016.

 Conservation Districts in Area II

 - Noble County

 - Oklahoma County